Student Spotlight:

 We ask bioengineering major Zaya Tsengelmaa for her thoughts on what makes WSU such a special place.

-Major: Bioengineering (Pre-Med), minor in Mathematics
+- Major: Bioengineering (Pre-Med), minor in Mathematics

-High School / Community College: Lakewood High School/ Everett Community College
+- Community College: Everett Community College

-Activities: Harold Frank Engineering Entrepreneurship Institute, Frank Society Scholars, Biomedical Engineering Society, VCEA mentor
+- Activities: Harold Frank Engineering Entrepreneurship Institute, Frank Society Scholars, Biomedical Engineering Society, VCEA mentor

-Scholarship: Harold Frank Engineering Entrepreneurship Scholarship
+- Scholarship: Harold Frank Engineering Entrepreneurship Scholarship

-Q: What have you learned during your time at WSU, that will help you most in your future?
+What have you learned during your time at WSU, that will help you most in your future?

-A: I have learned technical skills as well as to think and problem solve like an engineer.
+I have learned technical skills as well as to think and problem solve like an engineer.
 I realized that working in industry would not be just about engineering, so I applied to the Harold Frank Engineering Entrepreneurship Institute.
 Entrepreneurship classes have taught me important soft skills such as working in a multi-disciplinary team and communicating effectively to develop complex engineering solutions to real-world problems.

-Q: What made you decide to attend WSU?
+What made you decide to attend WSU?
 Why did you choose your major?

-A: In my sophomore year, I received a call from Mongolia saying my father was in the ICU.
+In my sophomore year, I received a call from Mongolia saying my father was in the ICU.
 My father was on a bed with many tubes hooked up to him, and next to him was the dialysis machine that was keeping him alive.
 That was when it hit home for me that this machine was the only thing keeping my dad alive long enough for me to see him again.

 I realized that not only do the doctors and hospital staff help people in their most vulnerable moments, but the medical equipment and technology can help in the most crucial times.
 When I returned to the US, I searched who makes this technology and medicine, which led me to bioengineering.
 As I researched bioengineering, I realized I could combine my math skills and my passion for medicine.
 I realized that my life path was bioengineering.